MGoran/TagApp/README.md

 0.1.15
--Fixing bug with one team tagging when event is added for wrong team -Fixing sending XML when tagging without recorder -Disable XML disabling trough settings
+-Fixing bug with one team tagging when event is added for wrong team -Fixing sending XML when tagging without recorder -Disable XML sending trough settings

 "# TagApp"
 0.1.14